There is only one kind of shock worse than the totally unexpected: the expected for which one has refused to prepare.”—

 What Does This Mean?

 While electronic trading offers some obviously massive benefits, we aren’t suggesting the demise of voice.
 Voice trading still dominates and we don’t see this changing in the foreseeable future.
 In fact, we think voice proliferates with technology, especially for the less liquid fixed income instruments.
-Rather, in o to effectively trade higher margin, less liquid bonds that live in unstructured messages needs to change.
+Rather, we think that market participants need to improve their ability to consume the less liquid bonds that have historically lived in unstructured messages.

 If successful, Neptune and other software vendors will make unstructured data obsolete.
 More importantly, the firms using these software technologies to gain access to the parsed and structured message data will achieve a significant competitive advantage over those that don’t.